 \subsection{3D Gaussian Splatting}

 In the field of novel view synthesis, 3D Gaussian Splatting \cite{kerbl20233d} has recently emerged, achieving remarkable real-time rendering with splat-based rasterization.
 Subsequent work simultaneously expands its applicability and capabilities.
-Original 3DGS neglects the underlying geometry information, leading to redundant Gaussian kernels, which limits the rendering speed in large scenes. \cite{lu2024scaffold, ren2024octree} are devoted to dynamically guiding the distribution and rendering of kernels, achieving high quality without sacrificing efficiency.
+Original 3DGS neglects the underlying geometry information, leading to redundant Gaussian kernels, which limit the rendering speed in large scenes. \cite{lu2024scaffold, ren2024octree} are devoted to dynamically guiding the distribution and rendering of kernels, achieving high quality without sacrificing efficiency.
 Besides, it complicates the recovery of accurate surfaces (mesh) with irregular arrangement, where \cite{guedon2024sugar,wolf2024surface,geiger20242d,turkulainen2024dn,fan2024trim} import depth and normal supervision for surface-aligned results.
-For object-level segmentation, SAGD \cite{hu2024semantic} proposes a boundary-enhanced segmentation pipeline by lifting a 2D foundation model with training, while many other work supplements additional identity features \cite{dou2024cosseggaussians,silva2024contrastive,ye2023gaussian,cen2024segment3dgaussians,wang2024gaussianeditor} during the training procedure.
-However, void-like hole defects can be exposed after object removal caused by lacking of information.
+For object-level segmentation, SAGD \cite{hu2024semantic} proposes a boundary-enhanced segmentation pipeline by lifting a 2D foundation model with training, while many other works supplement additional identity features \cite{dou2024cosseggaussians,silva2024contrastive,ye2023gaussian,cen2024segment3dgaussians,wang2024gaussianeditor} during the training procedure.
+However, void-like hole defects can be exposed after object removal, caused by a lack of information.
 A common way to tackle this problem is leveraging 2D inpaint guidance \cite{ye2023gaussian} for fine-training, and depth priors greatly benefit this procedure \cite{liu2024infusion,huang2023point}.
-Furthermore, this technique can be extended to dynamic scenes such as video reconstruction \cite{chu2024dreamscene4d,bae2024per}, deformation field reconstruction \cite{guo2024motion,duisterhof2023md,yang2024deformable,huang2024sc} and diffusion-based content creation\cite{liang2024diffusion4d,yin20234dgen,ren2023dreamgaussian4d}.
-These jobs are inspiring for our scene reconstruction and interaction.
+Furthermore, this technique can be extended to dynamic scenes such as video reconstruction \cite{chu2024dreamscene4d,bae2024per}, deformation field reconstruction \cite{guo2024motion,duisterhof2023md,yang2024deformable,huang2024sc}, and diffusion-based content creation\cite{liang2024diffusion4d,yin20234dgen,ren2023dreamgaussian4d}.
+These jobs contribute to the accumulation of high-quality 3D assets \cite{ma2024shapesplat}.